-Humanity has experienced countless economic and political systems since the dawn of civilization - yet none have proven perfect, including the current models of modern capitalism and mass democracy.
-Today, we face critical challenges: the polarization of wealth, the devaluation of individual dignity, the deterioration of our survival environment, and the deepening conflict between social groups - problems so serious that they can no longer be embraced or absorbed by nature itself.
+Humanity has experienced countless economic and political systems since the dawn of civilization; yet none have proven perfect, including the current models of modern capitalism and mass democracy.
+Today, we face critical challenges: the polarization of wealth, the devaluation of individual dignity, the deterioration of our survival environment, and the deepening conflict between social groups—problems so serious that they can no longer be absorbed or compensated for by nature itself.

 Have you ever noticed that the traditional English sentence formula — Subject + Verb + (Object) — is logically flawed in its construction?
 The elements it combines are not drawn from the same grammatical plane.